 We’ve put together a quick guide to help you pack up each area:

 - Bundle all your small tools together and place them in a toolbox.
 Larger tools should be separated and packed securely into a strong box or packing carton.
 Be careful not to overload your boxes.
 You can also bundle a few tools together and hold them with tape but be aware the tape will leave a mark if it’s on for long.

-- Small fiddly items like bolts and screws should all be packed together in a single box and clearly labelled.
+- Small fiddly items like bolts and screws should all be packed together in a single box and clearly labeled.

 - Make sure that any fuel is drained from lawnmowers and whipper snippers as fuel can’t be transported by Scotty’s or any other removalist because of its flammable nature.

 - Remove any dirt and dust from tools and garden furniture so it’s nice and clean when you arrive at your new home.